 - For VAT payment postponements and payment plans, where they are experiencing cash flow difficulties.

-On 13 March 2020, the German tax authorities announced that they would offer businesses the possibility to apply for delayed VAT payments.
+13 March: The German tax authorities announced that they would offer businesses the possibility to apply for delayed VAT payments.

-On 11 March 2020, the Greek government introduced the following measures:
+11 March: The Greek government introduced the following measures:

 - Special extensions of the deadline for VAT payments.